openscope/openscope/documentation/airport-guides/ulli.md

 Pulkovo Airport, formally Fyodor Dostoyevsky International Airport (IATA: LED, ICAO: ULLI) is an international airport serving St. Petersburg, Russia's second largest city.
-With slightly above [18 mln](https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Russia) passengers served in 2018, it is Russia's 4th busiest airport.
+With just over [18 million](https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Russia) passengers served in 2018, it is Russia's 4th busiest airport.
 Pulkovo is the only airport in Russia that uses QNH and altitudes in feet below TRL (others use QFE and meters).

 Pulkovo serves as the hub for Rossiya Airlines (ICAO: SDM).